What is the Garden Mission Baltimore?

 Neighborhood Traditions

 We host regular weekly gatherings that build ongoing relationships and meet both social and spiritual needs.
-Every Friday, about 40 neighbors join us for Soup @ 6, our free community meal at 42 S. Carrollton.
+Every Friday, about 40-50 neighbors join us for Soup@6, our shared community meal at 42 S. Carrollton Ave.
 On Wednesdays, we host Celebrate Recovery meetings for those working through life's challenges.
-We also offer Alpha, a 14-week course for anyone curious about Christianity.
-All programs are free and open to anyone living or working in our neighborhood.
+We also offer Alpha, a weekly discussion group for anyone curious about Christianity.
+All programs are open to anyone in the neighborhood.

 We're developing businesses that serve both economic and social purposes.
-In November 2025, we launched Threads in Hollins, a thrift shop that provides affordable clothing while creating community connections.
-Looking ahead to 2027, we're fundraising $400,000 to renovate our main floor into The Table in Hollins, a cafe designed as a social enterprise that will serve as a neighborhood gathering space.
+In November 2025, we launched Threads in Hollins, a thrift clothing shop that will provide affordable clothing while creating community connections.
+Looking ahead, we're fundraising $400,000 to renovate our 42 S. Carrollton Ave property into a cafe designed as a social enterprise that will serve as a neighborhood gathering place and micro economic development center.

 What impact are we making?

-Creating Economic Opportunity - Our Threads in Hollins thrift shop will provide affordable clothing while creating volunteer leadership opportunities.
-The planned Table in Hollins cafe represents a $400,000 investment in the neighborhood and will eventually create several local jobs and a vital “third space” for neighbors and families to gather and connect.
+The acquisition of 42 and 44 S Carrollton Ave, two long-vacant properties in the heart of the Hollins Market commercial district, marks a commitment to investing in community-based business and workforce development.
+Threads, our thrift shop provides affordable clothing while creating volunteer leadership opportunities.
+The planned cafe represents a $400,000 investment in the neighborhood and will eventually create several local jobs, mentorships, and a vital “third space” for neighbors and families to gather and connect.

-Supporting Individual Growth - Through Celebrate Recovery, we're currently walking alongside 14 neighbors each week as they work through life's challenges, with the hope that several completing the program will become mentors for newcomers.
-Our Alpha course has introduced 4 people to Christianity over this fall, with three choosing to continue their faith journey at local churches.
-But beyond spiritual growth, we've seen neighbors gain confidence - like James, who started volunteering at events and recently launched his own small business selling artwork at Hollins Market.
+Through Celebrate Recovery, we're currently walking alongside 10+ neighbors each week as they work through life's challenges, with the hope that several completing the program will become mentors for newcomers.
+Our Alpha group has both introduced and reintroduced 5+ people to Christianity, with some choosing to continue their faith journey at local churches.
+But beyond spiritual growth, we've seen neighbors gain confidence - like Shantelle, who recently started volunteering and wants to open her own small business.

 What makes us different from other nonprofits?